combefis/combefis.github.io/about/cv.md

       addition to network architecture, students are taught what are the main virtualisation techniques and how to secure an information system, on the hardware and software levels.</small></li>

       <li><b>B1070 – Projet intégrateur</b>, <i>First year bachelor students in
       engineering</i>. <small>(2016, 1 year)</small><br>
       <small>This course is a project where the students have to work on a
       multidisciplinary project by teams of six.
 For example, in 2016, they had to develop an automated distributor controlled by an Arduino and using an RFID tag.</small></li>

       <li><b>B1080 – Électricité et ses outils mathématiques</b>, <i>First year
       bachelor students in engineering</i>. <small>(2015, 1 year)</small><br>
       <small>This course is about electromagnetism and circuits theory.
 It also
       presents the necessary mathematical tools: functions with multiple variables, complex numbers, vectors, multiple integrals...</small></li>

       <li><b>E3020 – Électronique et programmation des systèmes embarqués</b>,
       <i>Third year bachelor students in electronics and in computer science
       engineering</i>. <small>(2016–2019, 4 years)</small><br>
       <small>This course presents the three main components of an embedded
       system: energy management, an intelligent electronic unit and peripherals.
-The course presents how to build an embedded system through the design and the construction of an IoT application, covering all the layers from the hardware to the cloud.
-In particular, it teaches how to program embedded systems and connect them with other systems.</small></li>
+The course presents how to build an embedded system through the design and the construction of a robot application.
+In particular, it teaches how to program embedded systems, namely the BeagleBone Black, and the whole IoT chain around them, with high level programming languages and cloud computing.</small></li>

       <li><b>M3090 – Techniques informatiques</b>, <i>Third year bachelor
       students in electromechanical engineering</i>. <small>(2014–2017,
       4 years)</small><br>